Titanic: Honor and Glory

 Titanic: Honor and Glory is an upcoming video game by Vintage Digital Revival.
 In development since 2012, the game is to feature a complete digital recreation of the RMS Titanic.
-The most recent demo for the game was released on March 3rd, 2023, allowing players to explore approximately half the ship.
+The most recent demonstration for the game was released on March 3, 2023, allowing players to explore approximately half the ship.

 Gameplay

 The game is expected to include a fully explorable digital recreation of the Titanic, including a tour mode, log entries, and collectibles.

 Development

 Development of the game began in November 2012, after the cancellation of the Titanic: Lost in the Darkness mod for Crysis 2.
 On December 25, 2012, the first preview of the game was released, showing a fly through of the Grand Staircase and using CryEngine 3 to develop the game, which would later be switched over to Unreal Engine 4.

 The first preview of the game in Unreal Engine 4 was uploaded to YouTube in March 2015, showing an early sinking animation of the D-Deck Reception in real-time.
 In April later that year, a playable demo was released, which featured select areas of the ship including the D-Deck Reception, Scotland Road, and the Turkish Bath.
 In July, a podcast was held to provide updates on the project.
 During the podcast, several preview screenshots of the current state of the Grand Staircase were released.
 That same day, the official forums were launched.
 By the next day, however, the forums had been taken down.

 For the project's research, the developers tracked down obscure artifacts or preserved pieces of Titanic's sister ship Olympic in order to ensure proper recreations.
 In November 2015, game producers Thomas Lynskey and Matthew DeWinkeleer went on an 11-day research trip to England.
 Highlights of the trip included visiting the Grapes Pub in Southampton, which was to be depicted in the game, and measuring the wooden panelling of the RMS Olympic's original first class lounge, which serves as the dining room of the White Swan Hotel in Alnwick.